mahdeslami11/vqvae/README.md

 - WaveNet which allows local conditioning

 ## Requirements
-Code is tested on TensorFlow version 1.4 for Python 3.6
+Code is tested on TensorFlow version 1.4 for Python 3.6.

+In addition, [librosa](https://github.com/librosa/librosa) must be installed for reading and writing audio.

 ## Simple test
 <p>In this test, we generate 3-type wavs and each type has different style each other.</p>